 Expressing the BIOS in a Lua Expression

-This is the Lua logical expression you can use in the
+This is the Lua logical expression you can use in the Advanced field of the Edit Dynamic Access Policy screen of ASDM:

 Where BIOSSerialNumber represents the BIOS serial number of the hardware device attempting to connect to the ASA.
 This string is a variable length string and is, generally, OS-specific.